-Why become a licensed professional software engineer?
+Why become a licensed professional engineer?
 What's the process?
 New initiatives have emerged to provide a path.

 Editor's note: In 2006, I published an article on professional licensure, "To P.E. or not to P.E.," in the IEEE-USA Today's Engineer magazine.
 That publication reran the article last summer due to high interest in the topic.
-In this column, I highlight some of the information from that and other Today's Engineer articles about whether and why to seek professional licensure, while Mitchell A. Thornton offers a perspective from industry. -Steven F. Barrett any engineers practice in areas that affect the public health, safety, and welfare, and each US jurisdiction (states and territories) has licensing laws to ensure that these engineers meet some level of minimal competence.
+In this column, I highlight some of the information from that and other Today's Engineer articles about whether and why to seek professional licensure, while in a sidebar on the last page of this installment, Mitchell A. Thornton offers a perspective from industry. -Steven F. Barrett any engineers practice in areas that affect the public health, safety, and welfare, and each US jurisdiction (states and territories) has licensing laws to ensure that these engineers meet some level of minimal competence.
 Such competence might be defined as the minimum threshold of knowledge to ensure protection of the public.
 This licensing process wasn't designed to grade a candidate's ability, but rather to determine if the candidate exceeds the threshold of minimal competence.